abhitopia/MovieLensAnalyze/README.md

 #Note

 *   Although **sqllite3** is part of standard library, however, I think using it will defeat the purpose so I have used my own class.
-It will be pretty simple to construct though
+It is pretty simple to write the SQL query to join the three tables though as following.

 ```sql
     CREATE TABLE movielens